Hero image

 Traders often invest in ETFs to hedge and protect other positions against downside risks.

-If you decide to trade and BUY 100 Units of AGG.ARC, because you think that the price of AGG.ARC ETF is going to rise in the future.
-The margin on AGG.ARC is 20% this means that you are required to put up 20% of the position value in order to take up your desired position in AGG.ARC.
+You decide to trade 100 units of AGG.ARC because you think that the price of AGG.ARC ETF is going to rise in the future.
+The margin on AGG.ARC is 20%; this means that you are required to put up 20% of the position value in order to take up your desired position in AGG.ARC.

 Hence you would need at least the following amount in your account to take up the position: